New Zealand: Routeburn | Abel Tasman | Queenstown | Other places

 New Zealand is one of the most recently settled major land masses.
 Polynesian settlers arrived in their waka some time between 1500 and 600 years ago to establish the indigenous Maori culture.
 Settlement of the Chatham Islands to the south-east of New Zealand produced the Moriori people but is uncertain whether they moved there from New Zealand or Polynesia.
 New Zealand was divided into tribal territories called rohe, each controlled by an iwi, with no two iwi having overlapping territories.
 Maori adapted to eating the local marine resources, flora and fauna for food, hunting the giant flightless Moa to extinction, and ate the Polynesian Rat and sweet potato called kumara which they introduced to the country.

 The first Europeans known to reach New Zealand were led by Abel Janszoon Tasman, who sailed up the west coast of the South and North islands in 1642.
 He named it Staten Landt, believing it to be part of the land Jacob Le Maire had discovered in 1616 off the coast of Chile.
 Staten Landt appeared on Tasman's first maps of New Zealand, but this was changed by Dutch cartographers to Nova Zeelandia, after the Dutch province of Zeeland, some time after Hendrik Brouwer proved the South American land to be an island in 1643.
 The Latin Nova Zeelandia became Nieuw Zeeland in Dutch.
 Lieutenant James Cook subsequently called the islands New Zealand.
-Cook began extensive surveys of the islands in 1769, leading to European whaling expeditions and eventually significant European colonisation.
+Cook began extensive surveys of the islands in 1769, leading to European whaling expeditions and eventually significant European colonization.
 From as early as the 1780s, Maori had encounters with European sealers and whalers.
-Acquisition of muskets by those tribes in close contact with European visitors destabilised the existing balance of power between Maori tribes and there was a temporary but intense period of bloody inter-tribal warfare, known as the Musket Wars, that only ceased when all tribes were so armed.
+Acquisition of muskets by those tribes in close contact with European visitors destabilized the existing balance of power between Maori tribes and there was a temporary but intense period of bloody inter-tribal warfare, known as the Musket Wars, that only ceased when all tribes were so armed.

 French interest in the region led the British to negotiate the Treaty of Waitangi of 1840, making New Zealand a British colony.
 The treaty promised the Maori tribes "tino rangatiratanga".
 This phrase, translated as "chieftainship" by the British, more accurately means "sovereignty" in Maori.
 Treaty violations by the British were the cause of the New Zealand land wars which took place between 1845 and 1872.
 In 1975 the Treaty of Waitangi Act established the Waitangi Tribunal, charged with hearing claims of Crown violations of the Treaty of Waitangi dating back to 1840.

 Although New Zealand was initially administered as a part of the Australian colony of New South Wales, it became a colony in its own right in 1841.
 Self-government was granted to the settler population in 1852.
 The first capital of New Zealand was Kororareka (known today as Russell) but shortly afterwards moved to Auckland.
 There were political concerns following the discovery of gold in Central Otago in 1861 that the South Island would form a separate colony.
-So in 1865 the capital was offically moved to the more central city of Wellington.
+So in 1865 the capital was officially moved to the more central city of Wellington.
 New Zealand was involved in a Constitutional Convention in March 1891 in Sydney, New South Wales, along with the then-colonies of Australia.
 This was to consider a potential constitution for the proposed federation between the then-British Colonies of Australasia.
 New Zealand lost interest in joining Australia in a federation following this convention.

 New Zealand became an independent dominion on 26 September 1907 by royal proclamation.
 Full independence was granted by the United Kingdom Parliament with the Statute of Westminster in 1931; it was taken up upon the Statute's adoption by the New Zealand Parliament in 1947.
 Since then New Zealand has been a sovereign constitutional monarchy within the Commonwealth of Nations.